-Family Promise coordinates our efforts to address the needs of homeless families as part of the Family Promise Metrowest network.
+Our Family Promise Ministry Team coordinates our efforts to address the needs of homeless families as part of the Family Promise Metrowest network.
 We shelter homeless families in upstairs classrooms for one week at a time, three times a year.
 Members of our core team typically meet once in advance of each of the hosting weeks.
 Each member of our core team has responsibility for coordinating some aspect of our efforts.
 We also have many one-time volunteer opportunities during our hosting week, from cooking a meal or dessert, setting up, or even sleeping overnight at the church!

-This team promotes environmental sustainability at UU Wellesley and in the larger community.
-We have worked to make our church buildings more energy efficient, held educational programs on recycling and climate change, and we have recently planted native plants in the church gardens.
-This year we are developing “green guidelines” for church social events.
+Our Green Sanctuary Ministry Team promotes environmental sustainability at UU Wellesley and in the larger community.
+We have worked to make our church buildings more energy efficient, held educational programs on recycling and climate change, planted native plants in the church gardens, and have developed “green guidelines” for church social events.

-This team strives to deepen our connection to the Unitarian Universalist denomination by joining forces with other UUs to tackle social justice issues across the globe.
-Our team members maintain relationships with the UU Urban Ministry in Roxbury, our Transylvanian partner church, the UU Service Committee, the Unitarian Church of Burundi, Africa, and the International Council of UUs.
-We also encourage attendance at the UU General Assembly, and focus on the social justice initiatives chosen for study at GA.
+Our UU Partners Ministry Team strives to deepen our connection to the Unitarian Universalist denomination by joining forces with other UUs to tackle social justice issues across the globe.
+Our team members maintain relationships with the UU Urban Ministry in Roxbury, our Transylvanian partner church, the UU Service Committee, and the International Council of UUs.
+We also encourage attendance at the UU General Assembly and focus on the social justice initiatives chosen for study at GA.

-This interest group helps to preserve and expand our commitment as a faith community to our designation as an official “Welcoming Congregation.”
+Our LGBTQ Interest Group helps to preserve and expand our commitment as a faith community to our designation as an official “Welcoming Congregation.”
 Through advocacy, education, and witness, the group strives to uphold the inherent dignity and worth of all persons, regardless of sexual orientation or gender identity/expression, within our community and beyond.
 It also raises money and provides volunteer support for OUT MetroWest and sponsors LGBTQ-themed movies once a month.

-This group develops or recommends curriculum for Religious Education classes for children of all ages, and assists with the coordination of field trips, youth groups, service learning trips, and occasionally specialty programming such as Our Whole Lives (OWL) and Coming of Age (COA).
+Our Religious Education Parent Group develops or recommends curriculum for Religious Education classes for children of all ages, and assists with the coordination of field trips, youth groups, service learning trips, and occasionally specialty programming such as Our Whole Lives (OWL) and Coming of Age (COA).
 Current programming focuses on activity-based learning, introduces children to a wide variety of worship practices from different faith traditions, and aligns with the month’s worship theme and UU Principles.

 Fellowship and Other Committees

-This committee extends our church staff’s ability to address pastoral care needs by coordinating congregational volunteers to provide concrete assistance to members (such as transportation, short-term meals, and help with errands).
+Our Caring Community Committee extends our church staff’s ability to address pastoral care needs by coordinating congregational volunteers to provide concrete assistance to members (such as transportation, short-term meals, and help with errands).
 We also coordinate volunteer visits to more isolated members and coordinate the Soup with Friends Program for older members of the congregation.
 We welcome your involvement as a member of the coordinating committee, or as a volunteer.
 The Caring Community coordinators meet approximately every 5-6 weeks.

-This committee monitors and supervises the overall physical condition of the buildings and grounds, leads the fall and spring cleanups, and manages ongoing maintenance issues.
+Our House and Grounds Committee monitors and supervises the overall physical condition of the buildings and grounds, leads the fall and spring cleanups, and manages ongoing maintenance issues.

-This committee serves as a vehicle for cultivating, recording, acknowledging and stewarding end-of-life gifts to the church.
+Our Planned Giving Circle Committee serves as a vehicle for cultivating, recording, acknowledging and stewarding end-of-life gifts to the church.
 It usually meets on weekdays but will accommodate members’ availability.

-This committee maintains the website, updating content, soliciting contributions from committees and individuals, and redesigning aspects of the site to make its content easily accessible.
+Our Website Committee maintains the website, updating content, soliciting contributions from committees and individuals, and redesigning aspects of the site to make its content easily accessible.

-The Welcoming Committee engages in events and outreach activities in order to provide visibility for UU Wellesley to the greater community.
+Our Welcoming Committee engages in events and outreach activities in order to provide visibility for UU Wellesley to the greater community.
 Committee members make a special effort to welcome visitors and to help them and newer members find connections within the church community.
 The committee meets alternate months on Tuesdays, and connects electronically in between.